Can you fast during your period?

 • the almonds

 For compensate for losses related to bleeding.
-Also integrate some sources of protein like fish or eggs to maintain your energy.
+Also include some protein sources like fish or eggs to maintain your energy.

-Don't forget to take care of yourself moisturize to prevent dehydration and muscle cramps. 🤗
+Don't forget to take good care of yourself hydrate to prevent dehydration and muscle cramps. 🤗

-Before fasting, plan some balanced meals for your breaking of fasts to provide your body with everything it needs.
+Before fasting, plan your balanced meals for your breaking of fasts to provide your body with everything it needs.

 Evaluate your health status with a professional

-If you have any doubts, do not hesitate to consult a doctor to check your iron and vitamin levels.
-A professional review can help you to adapt your fasting to your specific physiological needs!
+If you have any doubts, do not hesitate to consult a doctor to check your levels of iron and vitamins.
+A professional opinion can help you to adapt your fasting to your specific physiological needs!

-Living Lent well during your period request an attentive listening to your body and a caring approach.
-We have explored together what is the Lent, the risks of fasting, as well as practical tips for prepare your body and take care of yourself while respecting your faith.
+Living Well During Lent While on Your Period requires attentive listening to your body and a compassionate approach.
+We have explored together what is the Lent, the fasting risks, as well as practical advice for prepare your body and take care of yourself while respecting your faith.

-Remember that the most important thing is to stay connected to your spirituality taking care of your health.
+Remember that the most important thing is to stay connected to your spirituality all while taking care of your health.

 Do you have any experiences or tips to share?
 We would love to read them in the comments. ❤️